nkateko75/-nkateko75/README.md

 ---

 ### About Me
-I'm a passionate and dedicated tech professional with a diverse background in cybersecurity consulting and full-stack development.
+!I'm a passionate and dedicated tech professional with a diverse background in cybersecurity consulting and full-stack development.
 I envision to build secure, efficient, and user-friendly websites/applications that make a positive impact.
 Moreover, I strive to bridge the gap between cybersecurity and development to create robust and innovative solutions.

 ---